dmarcoux/advent_of_code_2022/README.md

 Solving the problems from [Advent of Code 2022](https://adventofcode.com/2022) with [Elixir](https://elixir-lang.org/).

+I use this as an excuse to test new things as I learn Elixir.

 ## nix-shell for Elixir

 Reproducible development environment for Elixir which relies on